Fridai1/Assignments-CphBusiness/README.md

 # Assignments-CphBusiness

 ## This Assignment is about message brokers.
+### I have created this with Nikolaj Jensen - a flight booking system.
 ***
-### I have created with Nikolaj Jensen a flight booking system.

 there are two projects a producer and a consumer.